LRTA 13000 class

 These trains are easily recognizable by their distinctive braking sounds, which produce a screeching noise when stopping.
 This trait was not present in earlier train class sets, even when they were first introduced.

 The trains are equipped with the automatic train protection (ATP) system.
-Alstom was awarded the signalling and communications contract for the south extension of the LRT Line 1 in 2016.
-The contractual scope included the upgrading of the signalling system and the installation of the Atlas 100 on-board signalling solution for 60 train sets across the existing three generations of trains and the 13000 class trains.
+Alstom was awarded the signaling and communications contract for the south extension of the LRT Line 1 in 2016.
+The contractual scope included the upgrading of the signaling system and the installation of the Atlas 100 on-board signaling solution for 60 train sets across the existing three generations of trains and the 13000 class trains.

 The trains are also equipped with a Train Control and Monitoring System (TCMS).